newjersey/navigator.business.nj.gov/content/src/fundings/sales-and-use.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Sales and Use Tax Exemption Program allows qualified businesses to receive a sales tax exemption certificate for purchases related to the construction and renovation of a new business location.
----
+summaryDescriptionMd: >-
   The Sales and Use Tax Exemption Program allows qualified businesses to receive a sales tax exemption certificate for purchases related to the construction and renovation of a new business location.
 ---

-### Eligibility
+## Eligibility

 - Companies must have 1,000 or more employees and relocate at least 500 workers to a new or substantially rehabilitated facility, or
 - Life sciences or manufacturing companies relocating 250 or more employees